gpimblott/pico-dram-tester/README.md

 * The 41128 test is not yet reliable.

+## Troubleshooting

+Check your solder connections.
+Does the Pico 2 board show up in bootloader mode when you plug it into a computer?

+The Pico DRAM Tester uses an overclocked Pico 2 configuration.
+Some Pico 2 boards may not work well at 300MHz, crashing or not drawing the GUI on the screen correctly.
+You may be able to get it working by editing pmemtest.c, find the line `vreg_set_voltage(VREG_VOLTAGE_1_15);` and change the voltage setting to `VREG_VOLTAGE_1_20`.

 ## License

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0